Submission Preparation Checklist

-Africa Today will only accept original submissions, that have not been previously published, nor are submitted at another journal for consideration.
+Africa Today will accept only original submissions that have not been previously published and are not concurrently submitted to another journal for consideration.
 Exceptions may be granted for works that have appeared in non-English-language publications; in this case, the author must notify Africa Today of this fact and, if the submission is approved, obtain permission to reprint from the original publisher.
-All articles are published in English and it is the author’s responsibility to arrange for and approve translation prior to publication (but not before submission) in Africa Today.

 Submitting a Manuscript